Explore the categories below to learn more about being emergency prepared at uvu

 Alerts and notifications

 UVU is committed to the safety of its campus community and to responding to emergency or disaster incidents in a safe, effective, and timely manner.
-There are several channels UVU will utilize to notify students, faculty, and staff of an emergency or incident.
-These include the main campus' public announcement system, digital signage, web alerts, and social media.
-Two additional methods are UVU’s Emergency Information website found at www.uvu.info and the mass emergency text messaging.
-To receive these emergency text messages it is important to ensure the phone number UVU has on your file is correct.
+There are several channels UVU will use to notify students, faculty, and staff of an emergency or incident.
+These include the main campus public announcement system, digital signage, web alerts, and social media.
+Two additional methods are UVU’s Emergency Information website, found at www.uvu.info, and mass emergency text messaging.
+To receive these emergency text messages, it is important to ensure the phone number UVU has on file is correct.
 Follow these steps to verify your information.

-Step 2: Access your setting by clicking on the gear icon located on your profile picture.
-When the drop-down menu appears click on "Text Opt-In".
+Step 2: Access your settings by clicking on your profile picture on the top bar.

 Office Hazard Hunt